ghowland/sysync/README.md

 remove: false
 ```

+For use with chkconfig systems, such as RHEL, CentOS and Fedora.

 #### users

 The Handler Key for "users" is the "name" key.
 This key must exist, and all changes associated with this key will overwrite the defaults as each Package Configuration Handler Section Item is processed.